AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

       P (I);
    end Proc;

-The call to :ada:`P` is static: every time :ada:`Proc` runs and calls :ada:`P`, that call is always to the same procedure.
+The call to :ada:`P` is statically dispatched: every time :ada:`Proc` runs and calls :ada:`P`, that call is always to the same procedure.
 In other words, we can determine at compilation time which procedure is called.

 In contrast, an access to a subprogram allows us to dynamically indicate which subprogram we want to call.
 For example, if we change :ada:`Proc` in the code